SahanWeerasiri/sem4/IOT/week5.md

 ## LUA
 * event driven
-* can run as a script or convert in to a native byte code
+* can run as a script(run time environment) or convert in to a native byte code(virtual processor, this will be an intermediate level)

-# .NET
+## .NET
 * chip > on that > .NET core > on that > Code
+* using this framework we can code the device and the server as well

+## ESP
+* C langage, only work with ESP chips

+## Ubuntu core
+* low resources

 # Development Envienment
 * Normally compile -> target is own Processor